Updated September 13, 2023

 5. The Foreword

 The foreword is a discussion about why the reader should read your book.
-It’s the place where a guest author shows the reader why they should be reading this book.
-If it is written properly, and by the appropriate person for the job, the book’s author will gain a lot of credibility in the reader’s eyes.
+It is where a guest author shows the reader why they should be reading this book.
+If written correctly and by the appropriate person for the job, the book’s author will gain a lot of credibility in the book buyer’s eyes.

 6. The Preface

 The preface is a discussion about how the book came about.
-It’s a place for the book’s author to tell the reader how this book came into being, and why.
-It will build credibility for the author and the book.
+It is a place for the book’s author to tell the reader how this book came into being and why.
+This will build credibility for the author and the book.
 More credibility will translate into more book sales.
-The preface is where the author should explain why they wrote the book, and how they came to writing it.
-The author should be showing the reader why they are worth reading and buying.

 7. The Introduction

 The introduction is a discussion about the content of the book.
-Here the author sets the stage for the reader, and prepares them for what can be expected from reading the book.
-The introduction grabs the reader, and intensifies the reader’s desire to find out more, and hopefully devour the entire book.
+Here, the author sets the stage for the reader and prepares them for what can be expected from reading the book.
+The introduction grabs the reader and intensifies the reader’s desire to find out more, hopefully devouring the entire book.

-The key to doing this successfully is to force yourself to look at the book as if you are a buyer, and not the author.
-Be objective as much as possible.
-Ask your family and friends for their un-varnished advice.
-We all know someone that doesn’t hold back.
+Ask your family and friends for their honest advice.
+We all know someone who does not hold back.
 Find this person and ask for their help.
-Compare your book to others, especially those from successful authors, and those published by big publishing companies.
+Compare your book to others, especially those from successful authors and those from big publishing companies.

-1. After getting some feedback from your audience, which of your perceptions about your audience changed?
+1. After getting feedback from your audience, which of your perceptions about your audience changed?